Aeroluna/LunaCoopMod/README.md

 - Increased Hydralisk (and variants) animation walk speed from 2.086 to 2.6484.
 - Increased Hydralisk (and variants) attack animation speed.
 - Added turret tracking to Colossi (and variants).
-- Fixed a bug where burrowing a Ravager directly after casting Corrosive Bile would visually bug.
+- Fixed an issue where burrowing a Ravager directly after casting Corrosive Bile would visually bug.
 - Changed town hall structures to automatically rally to a mineral field when built or landed.
 - Added an AOE indicator to Disruptor's Purification Nova ability.
 - Changed Protoss units AoE indicator to an updated version.
 - Added pre-placement visual indicator and sound to Oracle's Stasis Ward ability.
 - Added a very short cooldown to Stimpack to prevent rapid re-cast.
-- Fixed a bug where Cyclone Lock-On projectiles would damage targets even if the target had escaped detection before impact.
+- Fixed an issue where Cyclone Lock-On projectiles would damage targets even if the target had escaped detection before impact.
-- Fixed a bug where Guardian Shell would not affect units on a different cliff level.
+- Fixed an issue where Guardian Shell would not affect units on a different cliff level.

 Copied from Versus.